DuyPhuoc2011/ha-postgresql-cluster/README.md

 Before you begin, make sure you have the following prerequisites in place:

 - A cluster of servers or virtual machines to host the PostgreSQL instances.
-We would have 3 nodes of PostgreSQL instances that run on Ubuntu oepration system.
+We would have 3 nodes of PostgreSQL instances that run on Ubuntu operation system.
 - A load balancer or proxy server to distribute client connections across the PostgreSQL instances.
-We would have a node to host a haproxy for routing traffics to PostgreSQL instances
+We would have a node to host a haproxy for routing traffics to PostgreSQL instances.
 - A etcd server.
 We would have a node to host a etcd server.
 - Basic knowledge of PostgreSQL administration and Linux system administration.
 ## Installation

 1. Setup node1, node2 and node3